 Explore the national park with a chimp trek in search of the playful primates.
 Enjoy a safari drive with possible sightings of buffalo, waterbucks, warthogs, lions, leopards, hyenas, giant forest hogs, and elephants.

-Depending on the number of people travelling, the group will be split into two, with half doing the chimp trek in the morning, followed by the game drive in the afternoon (and vice versa).
+Depending on the number of people travelling, the group will be split into two, with half doing the chimp trek in the morning, followed by the wildlife safari drive in the afternoon (and vice versa).

 The order of activities over Days 6 and 7 can change depending on chimp permit scheduling.